The DIY office renovation before and after photos for our house 3 are below.

 I bought a beautiful Safavieh Paris shag rug in the color sable.
 I love it.
 Safavieh brand makes great rugs (I have multiple throughout my home).

 This one was new but I bought it from someone who sells rugs locally out of their home for $50.00.
 It is a 9×9.

 Tip- Always use a rug pad under rugs on a hardwood floor.
 When we bought the home 3 the previous owners appeared to have not used rug pads.
 The hardwood finish was worn off in all the areas their rugs were.

 I already had a rug pad that was an 8×10 and I just reused it by cutting it down to size.

-Next, I got the desk off of Amazon ($80.00) and have really liked it.
+I got the desk off of Amazon ($80.00) and really like it.
 I already had the leather office chair and computers previous to owning this home.

 We had the filing cabinet.